CharlieS-432737/Unit-20-Assignment-2-Wiki/docs/Mock-Up system/Tasks/Support tasks.md

 **What happened?:**

 Windows could not connect to the NAS.
-It turned out the user has entered the incorrect login info and did know to change it.
+It turned out the user has entered the incorrect login info and didn't know to change it.

 **Solution:**